Understanding StructuredClone: The Native Way to Deep Copy In JavaScript

 javascriptconst original = { name: "John", sayHello: function () { console.log("Hello!"); }, }; try { const copy = structuredClone(original); } catch (error) { console.error(error); // DataCloneError: Function object could not be cloned. }

-Most live DOM nodes (Element, Text, etc.) cannot be cloned with structuredClone()
+Similarly, live DOM nodes cannot be cloned:

 javascriptconst element = document.createElement("div"); try { const copy = structuredClone(element); } catch (error) { console.error(error); // DataCloneError: The object could not be cloned. }